naurril/naurril.github.com/posts/tf-notes.md

         2) initialize execution state.
         code: SimpleGraphExecutionState::MakeForBaseGraph().
-        the execution state will be needed at session->Run. this does no more than saving graph, devices, options, etc.
+        the execution state will be needed at session->Run. this does no more than saving graph, devices, options, etc. if it's the first time a graph is extended.
+But if the session is initialized before, the graph need be extended really (see SimpleGraphExecutionState::Extend), in which case, conflicts are checked, new nodes are added, options, func_libs, versions are merged.

+        It looks that the capi is rather strict on all incoming requests. outsiders are not trusted generally.

+        new execution stat are created, instead of directly modifying the old one.

     * TF_Run <br>
         translate input/output parameters to c++ structures, call TF_RunHelper.